revgrid/revgrid/etc/revgrid.api.md

     viewportSize: number, gridRightAligned: boolean, columnCount: number, fixedColumnCount: number): ViewLayout.ScrollContentSizeAndAnchorLimits;
     // (undocumented)
     calculateColumnScrollInactiveAnchorLimits(gridRightAligned: boolean, columnCount: number, fixedColumnCount: number): ViewLayout.ScrollAnchorLimits;
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@summary" is not defined in this configuration
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@desc" is not defined in this configuration
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@return" is not defined in this configuration calculateHeaderPlusFixedRowCount(): number;
     // (undocumented)
     calculateRowCount(): number;
     // (undocumented)